P E T E R C. L E M O N

 which he received the award: Casey Waller, Nathan Mann and Brent

-Mr. Lemon is the only living Canadian born American citizen to receive
+Street.
+Mr. Lemon is the only living Canadian born American citizen to

-originally from the state of Michigan and is an inductee in the elite special
+receive the Congressional Medal of Honor and is an inductee in the

 stores for Amoco, Exxon, Phillips, Conoco and Diamond Shamrock.